See a list of Gerontology Programs by Clicking Here!

 Educational Requirements for Gerontologists

 In terms of educational requirements, Gerontology degree holders will have typically studied a series of science-rich courses in school.
 While each program differs from the other, there are core classes that then to overlap.
-The following courses are typical to study while in college:
+The following courses are typical to study while in college pursuing a gerontology degree.

 For students that earn a college degree in Gerontology, there are several fields of specialization that one can pursue.
-The options range from high school teacher, post-secondary teacher, researcher, genomics, immunologist, toxicologist, virologist, biologist, biological technician, biomedical engineer, microbiologist, medical scientist, epidemiologist, food scientist, and nutritional scientist to name a few possible career tracks.
+The options range from university professor, research analyst, genomics, virologist, immunologist, toxicologist, biological technician, biomedical engineer, food scientist, microbiologist, medical scientist, nutritional scientist, and epidemiologist.

 Job Growth & Gerontologist Career Outlook